-, being duly sworn, deposes and says: 1.
-I, , am employed by Legal Services NYC, In 2. is my domestic partner.
-3. My domestic partner and I are both eighteen (18) years of age or older and unmarrie 4. are not related by blood in a manner that would bar marriage under the laws of State of New York.
-5. We have a close and committed personal relationship.
-6. have been living together on a continuous basis for at least six (6) months prior date of this affidavit.
-7. We meet at least two (2) of the following criteria: (a) We have a shared mortgage or lease; (b) One partner is the primary beneficiary in a life insurance policy of the other; (c) One partner is the primary beneficiary in a retirement benefit or will of the othe (d) One partner has assigned a durable power of attorney to the other; (e) We share ownership in a joint bank account or credit card; We have a joint loan agreement or one partner is acting as a guarantor of a loan for the other.
-(Employee's Signature Print Name Beneath)
+, being duly sworn, deposes and sa 1.
+I, , am employed by Legal Services NYC 2. is my domestic partner.
+3. My domestic partner and I are both eighteen (18) years of age or older and unma 4. e are not related by blood in a manner that would bar marriage under the laws State of New York.
+5. We e have a close and committed personal relationship.
+6. e have been living together on a continuous basis for at least six (6) months produce date of this affidavit.
+7. We e meet at least two (2) of the following criteria: (a) We have a shared mortgage or lease; (b) One partner is the primary beneficiary in a life insurance policy of the other; (c) One partner is the primary beneficiary in a retirement benefit or will of the or (d) One partner has assigned a durable power of attorney to the other; (e) We share ownership in a joint bank account or credit card; (f) We have a joint loan agreement or one partner is acting as a guarantor of a lofor the other.
+(Employee's Signature Print Name Beneath) to b oefo re me this day of , 20